fbpx

 Toldot: Starving For Stew

-Despising the Birthright
+Despising The Birthright

 In parsha Toldot, Esau returns home famished after a long day of hunting and finds his younger twin Jacob cooking a hearty lentil stew.
 Esau tells his brother to “give me some of that red stuff to gulp down, for I am famished.”
 Jacob’s surprising response: “First sell me your birthright.”
 Even more surprisingly, Esau complies, because “I am at the point of death, so of what use is my birthright to me?”
 After Esau eats his fill, he gets up and leaves.
 “Thus did Esau despise the birthright.”
 (Gen. 25:34)